 The search rewarded me with multiple articles and studies — more than a dozen — how skeletal muscle insulin resistance of PCOS causes impaired insulin action on glucose uptake, impaired mitochondrial function and increased oxidative stress.

 One 2010 article, entitled Skeletal Muscle Insulin Resistance in Endocrine Disease, had this revealing summary: “In PCOS, muscle insulin resistance has been associated with abnormal phosphorylation of insulin-signaling proteins, altered muscle fiber composition, reduced transcapillary insulin delivery, decreased glycogen synthesis, and impaired mitochondrial oxidative metabolism.”

 It all made sense.
 For years no matter how much I trained or worked out, my muscles always complained.
 But when I switched my fuel to fat, they hummed along happy and strong.

-Earlier this year I wrote a summary for Diet Doctor “Eight reasons to adopt a low carb keto diet for polycystic ovarian disease“.
+Earlier this year I wrote a summary for Diet Doctor “Eight reasons to adopt a low carb keto diet for PCOS“.
 Now I would add a ninth, at least for me: Because my muscles feel so much better in ketosis.